makefeics/blog2020/content/posts/landingpage.md

 1. One thing I learned early on is to give a user only TWO options when they arrive at one of my landers.
 A. Leave B. Click the CTA to the offer

-E.	Tip #15 Reduce Navigation Options
+E.	Reduce Navigation Options

 1. I use GTMetrix.com to test all of my landing pages.
 Aim to have them load under 500ms for mobile.
 The faster the better.

-2. Tip #21 Include Appropriate Scripts Affiliate marketing is a competition, and some industries are a lot more competitive than others.
+2. Include Appropriate Scripts Affiliate marketing is a competition, and some industries are a lot more competitive than others.
 There are Javascript/PHP scripts you can use on your landing pages to help increase CTR, but this is an advanced topic.
 If you check out some of the popular torrent/adult sites you will see these scripts in action.
 This is a topic most affiliates don’t talk about publicly as they pay a lot of money to programmers to develop these.
 There are some examples on forums like STM, but this isn’t something I talk about publicly.

 3. Double Check All Links Before Launch.